toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [ipcalc](http://jodies.de/ipcalc) - Takes an IP address and netmask and calculates the resulting broadcast, network, Cisco wildcard mask, and host range.
 * [Kapow!](https://github.com/BBVA/kapow) - Say we have a nice cozy shell command that solves our problem.
 Kapow! lets us easily turn that into an HTTP API.
 * [kftray](https://github.com/hcavarsan/kftray) - kubectl port-forward on steroids, manage and share multiple k8s port forwards, with support for UDP, proxy through the k8s cluster, and github state sync.
+* [Kyanos](https://github.com/hengyoush/kyanos) - Kyanos is a networking analysis tool using eBPF.
+It can visualize the time packets spend in the kernel, capture requests/responses, makes troubleshooting more efficient.
 * [liboping](https://github.com/octo/liboping) - Protocol independent ANSI-C ping library and command line utility.
 * [mitmproxy](https://mitmproxy.org/) - An interactive HTTPS proxy.
 * [mosh](https://mosh.org/) - Remote SSH client that achieve good responsiveness in presence of intermittent connectivity and roaming.